openharmony/docs/en/application-dev/reference/apis/js-apis-vector.md

 toString(): string

-Uses commas (,) to concatenate entries in this container into a string.
+Uses commas (,) to concatenate elements in this container into a string.

+**System capability**: SystemCapability.Utils.Lang

 **Return value**